 Letters of Recommendation

-Only one letter of recommendation is required but we will accept as many as three (if you are submitting an evaluation [see below], submit no more than two letters of recommendation).
-Letters of recommendation must be submitted via the LSDAS Letter of Recommendation Service (for more information, visit www.lsac.org).
+Only one letter of recommendation is required but we will accept an additional letter for a total of two per application.
+Letters of recommendation must be submitted via the LSAC Letter of Recommendation Service (for more information, visit www.lsac.org).

 Letters of recommendation offer insight to a prospective student's potential for law school success and provide information about the candidate that is not reflected in other parts of the application.
 Letters can comment on the applicant's intellectual capacity, analytic and communication skills, and character traits.
 Although academic letters are preferred, letters submitted by the candidate's employer or supervisor are accepted.
 Letters from family members or family friends are strongly discouraged.